MontyMcCoy/Character_Mod_Aurelia/Aurelia/Aurelia/README.md

 - **The "go into debt" half of Open Tab** — there's no confirmed generic hook to intercept an arbitrary future Gold-spend across any card.
 In practice, each Gold-spending card will need its own affordability check + debt fallback written into its own script;

-- Art, animations, `Icon.png` — same as Vex, `ModResource/` is empty and the Career row already points at the expected paths.
+- Art, animations, `Icon.png`.
+Currently `ModResource/` is empty.
+- Full splash art
+- Round avatar icon
+- Diamond avatar icon
+- Emojis

 ## Open questions / needs verification in-engine